How to Change HDR or SDR Content Brightness for HDR Display in Windows 11

 What Happens When HDR is On?

-You might need to adjust the brightness balance between SDR and HDR content because displays read these signals differently.
-The results change based on your display brand and model.
+Display brightness balance between SDR and HDR content requires adjustment because displays read these signals differently.
+The specific brightness results depend on the display brand and model, with each producing unique outcomes.

 How the Settings Work

-The SDR content brightness setting adjusts how bright normal content looks next to HDR content on external HDR displays, while HDR laptops use an HDR content brightness setting for their built-in screens.
+The SDR content brightness setting adjusts how bright normal content looks next to HDR content on external HDR displays, while HDR laptops use an HDR content brightness setting for their built-in screens to balance the picture.

 For built-in HDR displays (like HDR laptops): The HDR content brightness setting changes how bright HDR content looks compared to SDR content.
 A separate brightness setting controls SDR content or handles it automatically.